Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 506         self.parser.macroops = {}
 507         return macroops
 ```

-When we look at the MicroAssembler class once again,
-it has one function definition, *assemble*.
-As shown in the line 504,
-it parses asm with the help of yacc parser
-and generates macroops as a result (shown in line 505).
+Upon revisiting the MicroAssembler class, we find a single function definition
+called assemble.
+This function processes assembly code using the yacc parser and
+produce macroops as its output.

 ## Python Yacc
-Before we delve into the parse function,
-we have to understand that
-yacc parser and its meta-data required to parse something:
+To comprehend how GEM5 leverages Yacc for assembly parsing, we need to grasp the
+essential components of the Yacc parser and the metadata required for parsing,
-*lex, grammar, input to be parsed.*
+which includes lexer definitions, grammar rules, and the input to be parsed.

 ### What to parse? microcode implementation of macroops
-Then what is the asm input of the assemble function?
+What is the asm input of the assemble function?

 *gem5/src/arch/x86/isa/microasm.isa
 ```python
 {% raw %}